 In his interview with Terry McCarthy of The Independent, Khoja claimed he was writing a book about the saga and had been approached by a Hollywood studio.
 “It will be better than Agatha Christie,” he declared.
 “The mystery is unbelievable.”

 No book or movie ever emerged.

-The British-Australian drug smuggler David McMillan — the only foreigner ever to escape from Klong Prem — was imprisoned there at the same time as Chalor.
+British-Australian drug trafficker David McMillan — the only foreigner ever to escape from Klong Prem — was imprisoned there at the same time as Chalor.
 McMillan and four other convicts each paid prison guards a bribe of 10,000 baht a week to buy themselves a cell for just the five of them, plus a television, a radio, access to an office, and food bought from local supermarkets, he told the journalist Andrew Drummond.
 McMillan said Chalor lived in even greater luxury at Klong Prem: